Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Results

 \subsection{Classification of atoms}

-A crucial first step is to define classes of local atomic environments that can be tracked along an MD trajectory of an hcp nanoparticle.
-This task is challenging due to the complex geometry and lack of symmetry in nanoparticles.
-In contrast to simple periodic crystals---where symmetrically equivalent atoms typically produce unimodal descriptor distributions \cite{distortion-score}---the diverse positions of surface atoms on a nanoparticle result in non-equivalent local environments, even within the same crystallographic facet or edge.
+In the present work, we seek to develop a classification scheme, where individual atoms are assigned labels by a model, allowing intuitive interpretation, while avoiding the explicit labeling of individual atoms on a training dataset.
+We use an unsupervised approach to define reference classes of local atomic environments, which are then tracked during dynamics.
+This task is challenging in nanoparticles due to their complex geometry consisting in a rich variety of local environments.
+In contrast to simple periodic crystals, where symmetrically equivalent atoms typically produce unimodal distributions of atomic descriptors \cite{distortion-score}, the diverse positions on nanoparticle surfaces result in many non-equivalent local environments, even within the same crystallographic facet or edge.

-To address this situation, we adopt an unsupervised approach based on Gaussian Mixture Models (GMMs).
-While GMMs can in principle address multimodality by using several classes $k$, this becomes difficult in practice due to class imbalance: for example, only 18 atoms belong to the vertex class (frame A of Fig.~\ref{fgr:trj}), while up to 4061 atoms belong to the bulk class.
-Without additional assumptions or regularization, fitting many components would be unreliable.
+To address this issue, we adopt a hierarchical approach based on Gaussian Mixture Models (GMMs).
+While GMMs can in principle be trained to optimize a mixture of $k$ Gaussian distributions, hence describing multimodal distributions, this is difficult in the present case due the strong imbalance of classes populations.
+In the example shown in frame A of Fig.~\ref{fgr:trj}, only 18 atoms belong to the vertex class, while up to 967 atoms belong to the bulk class.

-We therefore take advantage of the naturally hierarchical distribution of nanoparticle environments---such as facets, edges, and vertices forming part of a broader surface atoms class (see frame A of Fig.~\ref{fgr:trj})---to implement an iterative classification suitable for imbalanced multimodal distributions.
+We take advantage of the naturally hierarchical distribution of nanoparticle environments, where facets, edges, and vertices form a broader class of surface atoms (see frame A of Fig.~\ref{fgr:trj}), to implement an iterative classification scheme suitable for imbalanced multimodal distributions.
 This iterative approach achieves a stratified decomposition of the descriptor space, using local Gaussians to approximate the multi-scale structure of the data distribution.
 The entire hierarchy is illustrated in Fig.~S1.
-Similarly, Ref.~\cite{poisvert2025short} addressed multimodality using a $K$-dimensional extension of the Mahalanobis distance, on which GMM clustering was applied.
-However, we found that a direct hierarchical approach performed better in the present case.
+To investigate complex alloys, Poisvert et al.~\cite{poisvert2025short} addressed multimodality using a $K$-dimensional extension of the Mahalanobis distance, on which GMM clustering was applied.
+Here, we found a direct hierarchical approach to be sufficient.